Compliance 0 0112 · 5 min read

 Text-Only AI Analysis

-Only extracted text is sent for AI analysis.
-We never see your actual documents, images, or formatting.
+Only extracted text is sent AES-256 encrypted for AI analysis.
+We never see your original files — only text snippets for detection.

 Local Redaction